MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### Advanced device management - Kiosk and WDAC

 In some cases, you may want to limit what applications can be accessed by the end users.
 You could be limiting what apps users are presented with on the start menu using [Kiosk mode](hololens-kiosk.md).
 Kiosk can be configured to present different start menus based on user, Azure groups, or special user types such visitor or excluding device owners.
-Kiosk doesn't stop one app from launching another, but it does.
+You can choose multiple apps, or just a single app.
+A multi app kiosk doesn't stop one app from launching another, so if the store or another app is available users can still launch another app.

 You may also want to completely stop the launching of apps or services using [Windows Defender Application Control (WDAC)](windows-defender-application-control-wdac.md) to restrict apps.
 WDAC is different that Kiosk, in that it doesn't change the UI of HoloLens but simply does not allow a blocked app to launch.

 ### Physical Management